gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 knows and understands before we fully join Riot Games.
 This includes an understanding of the company's culture and a mutual understanding of what to expect from others (and what others are expecting from us), and to align ideas about who Riot Games is.
-Of course, there was also quite a bit of fun and simply getting to know each other: we played in-house games in the PC Bang on Howling Abyss, played ice-breakers and shared stories about each other, the history of Riot Games (they have an interesting section where they discuss all of the company's previous mistakes).
+Of course, there was also quite a bit of fun and simply getting to know each other: we played in-house games in the PC Bang on Howling Abyss, played ice-breakers and shared stories about each other, and learned about the history of Riot Games (they have an interesting section where they discuss all of the company's previous mistakes).

 And, of course, we talked about the Kotaku article and the diversity and inclusion initiative at Riot Games.

 One of the few things I noted about Riot Games was how openly people discussed the topic, and genuinely wanted to engage discourse.
-It wasn't just under the guide of mediated conversations from a D&I leader, but even in quotidian conversations it was something that I and fellow interns had organically started talking about at our Memorial Day BBQ right before our first day.
+It wasn't just mediated conversations with an overlooking D&I leader; even in quotidian conversations it was something that I and fellow interns had organically started talking about beginning at our Memorial Day BBQ right before our first day.

-I definitely walked in as a cynic, and I perceived the almost positivity that Riot discussed its culture of sexism with a raised eyebrow.
+I definitely walked in as a cynic, and I perceived with a raised eyebrow the almost positivity that Riot discussed its culture of sexism with.
 Essentially, Riot acknowledged that they had made mistakes but instead were focused on bettering the company and becoming a more diverse and inclusive space.
 They saw this as an opportunity to become a leader in the space, and I remember even hearing once from a person in Denewb that it was a positive thing that the Kotaku article had been published, because now Riot's culture had changed and it was now a chance to improve and grow.
 There had been a number of action items that had been completed since the article, including